milovanderlinden/blackarch-site/_posts/2014-10-07-iso-released.md

 title: New ISOs!
 ---

-Today, we released new BlackArch Linux ISOs including more than 1000 tools and lot's of improvements.
+Today, we released new BlackArch ISOs including more than 1000 tools and lot's of improvements.
 Also, armv6h and armv7h repositories are filled with more than 1050 tools.